gabycavalli/-firstname_lastname_teladoc_challenge-/README.md

 ```
 #### A UI runner will be open with "Welcome to Cypress!" should be appear.
 * Select E2E Testing.
 (Should be Configured first)
-* Choose a Browser and do click on Start E2E Testin in {browse}
+* Choose a Browser and do click on Start E2E Testin in {browser}
-* A tree of test should be appear
+* A test tree should appear
 * Do click on test.spec.js
 #### Test should be executed successfuly!